 In order to obtain a business visa, a business person should be sponsored by an organisation in Vietnam.
-The sponsorship can be by the visitor's Vietnamese business partner or the visitor's representative office or branch, a trade-support institution, a consulting firm or authorized agent.
-Visitors must submit visa application forms with photographs and their passports to the Vietnamese Embassy in their country for visa issuance and pay a visa stamping fee.
+The Visas can be pre-arranged through certain travel agents sponsorship can be by the visitor's Vietnamese business or on line and collected upon arrival at Hanoi or Ho partner or the visitor's representative office or branch, a Chi Minh City airports, avoiding the need to visit a trade-support institution, a consulting firm or authorized Vietnamese Embassy abroad. agent.
+Visitors must submit visa application forms with photographs and their passports to the Vietnamese Alongside implementing the e visas system, the Embassy in their country for visa issuance and pay a Vietnamese Immigration Department has allowed visa stamping fee. for a Visa upon arrival In order to make the process